17 Dec Restaurant Review: The Sunnyside of Life

 After a remarkable quarter-century run, last year chef/partner Lee Kresy moved on, purchasing D’lish Catering with his wife, Leah.
 The changing of the culinary guard brought aboard Robb Wyss, a Napa Valley Culinary Academy grad who acquired a taste for working with micro farms and artisan ranches while employed at the Napa Valley Grille in Yountville.
 The Illinois native took his wine country cuisine to Chicago’s Bin 36 and on to Illini Country Club in Springfield before again heading west, this time to Tahoe, bringing a fresh look and feel to Sunnyside’s New American menu.

-Sunnyside Resort’s Lakeside Dining Room invites diners to take in a meal with a view from Tahoe’s “best” Shore.
+Sunnyside Resort’s Lakeside Dining Room with a lake view

 A glance at one of Wyss’s globally inspired, seasonal lineups might reveal fragrant, curry-spiced pork ribs, crispy on the outside, sweet and tender on the inside, served atop a Fuji apple, frisee, cilantro and golden raisin salad.
 The roasted Capri tomatoes are marinated in garlic, butter, thyme and rosemary and plated with house-made ricotta, basil pesto and aged balsamic reduction.
 Starters might also include chilled ahi nachos—layers of shaved tuna, house kimchi, scallions, wakame, lime goat cheese and wonton chips.